-- The timing and nature of homework must be agreed in class and set in ManageBac by the subject teacher (no later than 6.00pm the same day), using the deadline function in the subject class calendar. - As with summative assessments (see above) the homework should be clearly titled with a 'tag' that indicates the class and subject e.g. MP4a Bio HW - The necessary task, with links to available resources, should be clearly described. - A clear indicator of how much time (in minutes) is expected to be devoted to the task must be provided.
+- There should be a minimum of homework assigned to MYP 1-3 classes - The timing and nature of homework must be agreed in class and set in ManageBac by the subject teacher (no later than 6.00pm the same day), using the deadline function in the subject class calendar.
+The rule is if HW is not registered in MB by the end of the day then students can conclude that there is no HW. - As with summative assessments (see above) the homework should be clearly titled with a 'tag' that indicates the class and subject e.g. MP4a Bio HW - The necessary task, with links to available resources, should be clearly described. - A clear indicator of how much time (in minutes) is expected to be devoted to the task must be provided.
 This must take into account the nature of the task and the context in which the homework is set.
 For example, homework being set for a deadline of the next day cannot be expected to take longer than 30 minutes.
 In addition, teachers should ask students for feedback regarding the degree to which the predicted time taken to complete a task differs from the actual time taken, and then level expectations for future tasks. - Homework does not include tasks that lead to the submission of work for summative assessment, however it may be set as a reminder or to help students with their time management if they have an approaching deadline for a significant task for summative assessment. (e.g. the homework task description may read "Work for 45 minutes on your research project due in closing week") - Homework cannot be set for a day (or a week) which has been designated 'homework free'.
 For example, for MYP1-3 the first day after a vacation is usually identified as 'HW free'.
-In the weeks leading up to a closing week, in which there are
+In the weeks leading up to a closing week, in which there are significant summative assessments taking place, any homework should solely focus on supporting students to succeed in the assessment (i.e. revision only)

-- significant summative assessments taking place, any homework should solely focus on supporting students to succeed in the assessment (i.e. revision only) - It is expected that, if homework is set, the work assigned is checked and an opportunity for discussion, peer sharing of work and/or feedback is provided.
+It is expected that, if homework is set, the work assigned is checked and an opportunity for discussion, peer sharing of work and/or feedback is provided.
 It is at the discretion of the subject teacher to check whether homework is completed on time, and to monitor / assess the quality of the work completed.
 The failure to complete homework sufficiently or on time may be recorded by the teacher and lead to a behaviour note being written in ManageBac.
 This note may be shared with the student, class tutor and parents and is kept on the student's record for future reference.
-If a student persistently fails to complete homework, the subject teacher should seek advice from the class tutor of the student with regards to further action and may apply discretionary measures (such as making the student complete the outstanding work in their free time). - There should be a minimum of homework assigned to MYP 1-3 classes
+If a student persistently fails to complete homework, the subject teacher should seek advice from the class tutor of the student with regards to further action and may apply discretionary measures (such as making the student complete the outstanding work in their free time).